Skip to main content

 • Fabricated Statements – False or unambiguously inaccurate witness statements in reports smack of misconduct and contamination of facts.

 Accuracy matters from the start.
 Defendants can use mistakes in sloppy or false paperwork to get their charges tossed out early.
-Defense attorneys for criminal charges often focus on these issues to weaken the prosecution’s argument, exposing flaws in the case and securing dismissals.
+Minnesota Criminal Defense Attorneys often focus on these issues to weaken the prosecution’s argument, exposing flaws in the case and securing dismissals.

 How Do Faulty Police Reports Happen?